UWPCE-PythonCert/SystemDevelopment/slides_sources/source/profiling.rst

 #.
 Efficient Algorithms (big O, etc...)
 #.
 Appropriate Python data types, etc.
 #.
 Appropriate Python style
 #.
-Specialized packges (numpy, scipy)
+Specialized packages (numpy, scipy)
 #.
-Calling external pacakges
+Calling external packages
 #.
 Extending with C/C++/Fortran/Cython

 Big O notation
 --------------

-The efficency of an algorithm is often described in “big O” notation.
+The efficiency of an algorithm is often described in “big O” notation.

 The letter O is used because the growth rate of a function is also referred to as Order of the function